WHATS HOT

 Does Biotin Help During

-Losing is a big fear for a lot of women, and it’s something that can be especially tough to deal with during .
+Losing hair is a big fear for a lot of women, and it’s something that can be especially tough to deal with during .
 Hair loss affects around 20-30% of women all over the world, and it’s something that can happen to any woman from any walk of life.
-If you’re pregnant and with hair loss, know that you’re not alone and there are ways to cope with this difficult issue.
+If you’re pregnant and dealing with hair loss, know that you’re not alone and there are ways to cope with this difficult issue.

 Though not commonly experienced, a biotin deficiency in women can have negative consequences for overall .
 Biotin is an important nutrient with many different jobs in the body, so including it as part of a nutritional menu plan can have greater benefits.